 In 2005, the mighty Metal Gods were resurrected and reunited with the blessing of the Angel Of Retribution, the strongest return of the metal millennium by any metal band.

-JUDAS PRIEST FIREPOWER: l'album heavy-metal le plus puissant dans sa catégorie depuis le début du millénaire, bar none !
+JUDAS PRIEST FIREPOWER: l'album heavy-metal le plus puissant dans sa catégorie depuis le début du millénaire !

 Mon aventure Firepower: